aflin/rampart_docs/source/sql-server-funcs.rst

   is the default if neither ``style`` nor ``query`` is given.

 * ``querysingle`` (2) -
-  Center the abstract contiguously on the best occurence of ``query`` in the document.
+  Center the abstract contiguously on the best occurrence of ``query`` in the document.

 * ``querymultiple`` (3) -